pratikdas/articles/AWS acronyms-4.md

 # Monitor/Log with CloudWatch & Audit with CloudTrail
 These do not have acronyms but are among the most important all-pervasive services in the AWS portfolio.
 **CloudTrail** captures the audit information telling you who did what and when.
-It provides event history of **CloudWatch** encompasses services for logging, monitoring, and event handling.
+It provides event history of all the activities done in your AWS account.
+**CloudWatch** encompasses services for logging, monitoring, and event handling.

  # Conclusion
  I tried to provide a beginner level introduction to **AWS** using **acronyms**.
 I covered only the most popular and useful ones from different domains.
 I hope it will get you excited enough to dig deeper into AWS.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwMjk1MTMxMyw4MjAxNjcxODMsNTQ5Mz
-I5NzY2LC02OTM3MDg0MTEsMTg2NTUxNjA2MF19
+eyJoaXN0b3J5IjpbLTI0MzM5NTkwMiwxMDAyOTUxMzEzLDgyMD
+E2NzE4Myw1NDkzMjk3NjYsLTY5MzcwODQxMSwxODY1NTE2MDYw
+XX0=
 -->